-Factors like tea variety, roasting, and other processing methods will alter the caffeine content of Sencha green tea.
+Factors like tea variety, roasting, and other processing methods will alter the caffeine content of the tea.
 For example, younger leaves and buds that used to make Sencha have a higher concentration of caffeine than mature leaves.
 But through roasting, that amount of caffeine will reduce.

 Moderate caffeine intake of up to 400 milligrams per day is not associated with adverse effects in healthy adults.
 But if you experience headaches, insomnia, restlessness, abdominal pain, or nausea, you should consult with a doctor before continuing drinking tea or any beverage that has caffeine.